Fahim-Hossain-Data/Excel_SuperStore-Sales-Dataset-analysis/README.md

 ## 🧰 Data Preparation and Exploratory Analysis

+- **Data Preparation:**
-- **⚙️ Feature Engineering:** Derived **month** and **year** from the Order Date column and categorized **Age** into three meaningful groups using conditional logic (IF statements).
+  - Extracted Month and Year from Order Date
+  - Created Age Groups using `IF()` logic
+  - Performed missing value analysis — no missing data found

 - **🔎 Exploratory Analysis:**
  - Pivot tables for summarising sales across multiple dimensions
  - Time-series exploration to identify seasonality and monthly profit trends
  - Visualisations were used to uncover patterns, highlight seasonal trends, and effectively communicate multidimensional sales insights.

 ---